 \section{Introduction}

-The problem of bio-inspired swarm control has attracted new perspectives from a variety of research areas, such as control theory, biology, and artificial intelligence~\cite{martinez2007motion}.
-These bio-inspired approaches provide valuable insights in designing multi-agent systems and/or robotic swarms.
-In these systems, studies aim to address the question of how to control a swarm of individual agents based on natural interactions among them and between them and their operating environment~\cite{carelli2006centralized,oh2017bio}.
-Challenges in answering this question arise from how to define flexible geometric constraints for the agents, and then how to maintain them in a required or connected formation in order to successfully achieve a specific mission~\cite{scharf2004survey,serrani2003robust}.
+The research area of bio-inspired swarm control has attracted diverse ideas and perspectives from a variety of research areas, including control theory, biology, and artificial intelligence~\cite{martinez2007motion}.
+These bio-inspired approaches provide valuable insights into designing multi-agent systems and/or robotic swarms.
+In these systems, studies aim to address the question of how to control a swarm of individual agents based on natural interactions occurring among the agents and between the agents and their operating environment~\cite{carelli2006centralized,oh2017bio}.

-The shepherding problem is inspired from sheep-herding in agriculture wherein a single or multiple shepherds or sheepdogs are used to guide a large group of sheep.
-Shepherding is considered as a flocking behaviour when one or multiple external agents acting as shepherds, drive a swarm of individual agents, called \emph{flocking} or \emph{sheep agents} towards a given target.
+The shepherding problem is inspired by sheep-herding in agriculture wherein a single or multiple shepherds or sheepdogs are used to guide a large group of sheep.
+Shepherding is considered as a \emph{guided-flocking behaviour} when one or multiple external agents acting as shepherds, drive a swarm of individual agents, called \emph{flocking} or \emph{sheep agents} towards a given target.
 The herding idea has been applied to the field of multi-agent systems and swarm robotics~\cite{strombom2018robot}.
-There are a variety of possible applications~\cite{strombom2018robot,nalepka2019practical} of the shepherding problem within these fields such as herding living animals such as driving a large group of bird or sheep in a field area, assisting in controlling human crowd activities, cleaning environmental hazards such as oil-spills, or guiding cells to fix tissue in internal medicine~\cite{cohen2014galvanotactic}.
+There are many applications~\cite{strombom2018robot,nalepka2019practical} of the shepherding problem within these fields such as herding living animals such as driving a large group of bird or sheep in a field area, assisting in controlling human crowd activities, cleaning environmental hazards such as oil-spills, or guiding cells to fix tissues in internal medicine~\cite{cohen2014galvanotactic}.